ericleasemorgan/reader/README.md

    6. copy the zipped file and a Slurm script to the Reader's file system
    7. done

-The next step would be to submit the Slurm script so processing can be done.
+The next step would be to submit the Slurm script so Reader can do its good work.
+When the Reader is done, then each article will have much more metadata -- features -- associated with it, and this will facilitate more nuanced analysis of the corpus -- reading.

 ---
 Eric Lease Morgan &lt;emorgan@nd.edu&gt;